Bhaskar-git-oss/KitBot/README.md

 - If spawning in a lobby, manually run `/skiplobby` on the account first.
 - Head movement and auto-messages pause automatically during kit delivery.
 - After delivery the bot `/kill`s itself — intentional, resets inventory and position.
-- `op add/remove` and `addplayer/removeplayer` whisper commands all write to `config.json` immediately — changes survive restarts.
+- `op` console commands and `addplayer`/`removeplayer` whisper commands all write to `config.json` immediately — changes survive restarts.
-- All bots stagger login by 3.5s each to avoid simultaneous connection spam.
+- All bots stagger login by 3.5s to avoid simultaneous connection spam.
+- The cooldown window is bot-wide, not per-player.
+One player per window, everyone else waits in queue.

 ---